rediacc/docs/docs/rest-api/user-management.md

 - The new user is created in the same company as the authenticated user.
 - The email address must not already exist in the system.
 - The user hash must be exactly 32 bytes.
-- The new user is initially not activated and must be activated using EnableUserAccount.
+- The new user is initially not activated and must be activated using ActivateUserAccount.
 - The new user is automatically added to the same teams as the creating user.

 ## Manage User 2FA